openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 ## Roadblocks
 - connectivity
 - data formats (hd5, zarr?) --> https://github.com/bids-standard/bids-specification/issues/197
-- adoption by software --> what can be done beyond containers for main software to adopt more widely BIDS
+- adoption by software --> what can be done beyond containers for main software to adopt more widely BIDS, can sofware start implementing naming, json + provenance?
 - producers vs. customers --> should derivatives to stored as producers make them or formated for future users (more hd5, tsv stuffs)
 - identify which outcomes in a workflow are useful - making them derivatives endpoints
 - provenance; resharing data